Entertainment Tonight Canada: Spin-offs

 The show has also added three spin-off shows and an annual special.
 ET Canada: Behind the Scenes gives viewers a peek behind the curtain, showcasing the team behind the brand.
 There have been two installments to date, the first highlighting the Toronto International Film Festival, debuted in October 2011.
 The second brought fans to the Grammy Awards, and documented the last minute-changes to the live red carpet show, in the wake of Whitney Houston's shocking sudden death.

 ET Canada: Conversations highlights major international stars in extended long form interviews.
 The premiere episode featured Michael Bublé and aired in December 2011.
 Since then, One Direction, Coldplay, Katy Perry, Nickelback, Kylie Minogue, and Carrie Underwood have all been subjects.

 From 2008 through 2015, Global produced coverage of New Year's Eve festivities from Queen Victoria Park and the Skylon Tower in Niagara Falls, Ontario, co-branded as the ET Canada New Year's Eve Bash.
 The special—which had originally been produced as a local telecast for CHCH—was discontinued in 2015.

 In June 2016, the show began infrequent additional live episodes on Facebook.
 On September 12, 2016, ET Canada Live began its daily broadcast online and on Global.
 Similar to Access Hollywood Live and TMZ Live, the show is shot during the afternoon in-studio and features viewer interaction.

 In 2017, ET Canada launched ETC Live an online show that airs live weekdays on Facebook and YouTube with an expanded coverage of entertainment news.
 Often hosted by Roz Weston, Graeme O'Neil and Keshia Chanté.

-Dallas Dixon is ET Canada’s Pride Correspondent on-air, while also hosting & producing ET Canada Pride, a digital series on LGBTQ-oriented entertainment news, while Morgan Hoffman hosts Royal Rewind, a digital series reporting news involving the British royal family.
+Dallas Dixon was ET Canada’s Pride Correspondent on-air, while also hosting & producing ET Canada Pride, a digital series on LGBTQ-oriented entertainment news, while Morgan Hoffman hosted Royal Rewind, a digital series reporting news involving the British royal family.
 Both ET Canada Pride and Royal Rewind received Canadian Screen Award nominations for Best Web Program or Series, Nonfiction at the 10th Canadian Screen Awards in 2022 and at the 11th Canadian Screen Awards in 2023, with ET Canada Pride winning the award in 2023.

 In 2021, the series also produced Artists & Icons: Indigenous Entertainers in Canada, a special episode devoted to highlighting the achievements of indigenous actors and musicians working in Canadian entertainment, to mark the National Day of Truth and Reconciliation.
 The special, featuring actress and podcaster Shayla Stonechild as a guest co-host, also received two CSA nominations in 2021, for Best Talk Program or Series and Best Direction, Lifestyle or Information (Ryan Carter).